The Trouble With Business

 Why would I do something to my readers that I know annoys me?
 Am I better than them in some way that they should have to stomach it and I should not?

-Because I don’t think I would have the same enthusiasm for this project if I didn’t think I was building something the way it should be built.
+Because I doubt I would have the same enthusiasm for this project if I didn’t think I was building something the way it should be built.
 My ethics aren’t yours, of course, and everyone needs to figure out where their personal lines are drawn, but crossing those lines has consequences.

-My readership numbers could be higher if I used every trick in the book, but my clickthrough and participation rates are off the charts because people are more likely to get involved if they don’t feel pressured and put-upon by their host.
+My readership numbers could probably be higher if I used every trick in the book, but my clickthrough and participation rates are off the charts because people are more likely to get involved if they don’t feel pressured and put-upon by their host.

 I wanted interaction with my readers, and I get it.
 All I had to do was treat them the way I’d want to be treated.